Skip to Main Content

 Create a plan to quit smoking

 Quitting smoking starts with a plan.
-Give yourself a couple of weeks to get ready.
+Give yourself a few weeks to get ready.
 Steps to help you stop smoking include:

-• Set a quit date.
-Put it on your calendar.
-Give yourself time to prepare.
+1. Set a quit date.
+Mark it on your calendar.

-• Make a list of your reasons for quitting.
-This can help you stay motivated.
+2. Write down your reasons for quitting.
+These will help keep you motivated.

-• Plan ways to stay busy and distract from cravings.
+3. Find ways to stay busy and distract you when cravings hit.

-• Tell friends and family so they can support you.
+4. Tell friends and family about your plan so that they can support you.

-• Use free resources to help you.
-If you live in the United States, these are some resources you can use:
+5. Use free resources.
+If you live in the United States, these are some supports you can use:

 • Call the free 1-800-QUIT-NOW helpline by the Centers for Disease Control and Prevention (CDC) to talk to a coach.

 • Sign up for free text messages at SmokefreeTXT.
-This National Cancer Institute (NCI) service provides free 24/7 support sent directly to your phone.
+This National Cancer Institute (NCI) service gives free 24/7 text support.

 • Use a quit-smoking app.
-The NCI’s QuitGuide lets you track cravings and slip-ups by time and location.
+The NCI’s QuitGuide lets you track cravings and lapses by time and location.

-Know what causes the urge to smoke.
+Know what causes your urge to smoke.
 Make a list of your smoking triggers.
-These are the people, places, and situations that set off your urge to smoke.
+These are the people, places, and situations that prompt you to smoke.
 They can be:

 • Emotional: Some people smoke when they are in a good mood.
-Others smoke to relieve stress, reduce boredom, or cope with negative feelings.
+Others smoke to deal with stress, boredom, or negative feelings.

-• Routine patterns: Smoking may be tied to certain activities such as watching TV, talking on the phone, or drinking alcohol.
+• Routines: Smoking may be linked to activities such as watching TV, talking on the phone, or drinking alcohol.

 • Social: A party, event, concert, or bar may spark the urge to smoke.

 Avoid triggers as much as possible.
-Develop a plan for dealing with them if they occur.
+Plan how to deal with them if they happen.

 Nicotine is addictive, and going without cigarettes can cause physical symptoms of nicotine withdrawal.
 These symptoms will go away in time.

-Nicotine cravings are the worst 2–3 days after quitting and usually go away completely 4–6 weeks after quitting.
-Though they can be intense, they usually only last 3–5 minutes.
+Nicotine cravings are the worst 2–3 days after quitting.
+But cravings usually go away completely 4–6 weeks after quitting.
+Though cravings can be intense, they usually only last 3–5 minutes.

-It is important to plan ways to fight cravings and use tools and strategies to help you quit.
-This may include getting support from friends and family, talking with a counselor, or using medications to help you manage nicotine withdrawal.
+Plan ways to fight cravings.
+This may include getting support from friends and family, talking with a counselor, or using medicines to help you manage nicotine withdrawal.

-• Go for a walk, exercise, or do other physical activity
+• Go for a walk or do something active.

 Consider medicines to help you quit smoking

-Several types of medicines are available to help you quit smoking.
-Some are available over the counter, and some require a prescription from a health care provider.
+Several types of medicines can help reduce cravings and withdrawal symptoms.
+Some require a prescription from a health care provider.
 Talk with your provider before using any medicines.

-Nicotine replacement therapy (NRT) helps you quit smoking by providing small doses of nicotine.
+Nicotine replacement therapy (NRT) helps you quit smoking by giving small doses of nicotine.
+Some forms are available without a prescription, including nicotine patches, gum, and lozenges.

 • Bupropion SR (Zyban®)